 The implications of wider issues when designing products for society.

 Students research, design, develop and manufacture a prototype product for a ‘real world’ client.
 They experience the true ‘iterative design journey’.

 The “A” Level course focuses on engineering, design, manufacturing, materials, processes, sustainability, recycling and the impact on the environment.
 It is simply not possible for an Engineer or Designer to develop a successful solution to a problem without having an insight into the implications for the manufacturer.
 Good professional engineers are not just mathematicians they are “Designers”.

-1) Identifying Requirements- What can be learned by exploring contexts that design solutions are intended for?
+1) Identifying Requirements- What can be learnt by exploring contexts that design solutions are intended for?